A Fire Lookout On What's Lost In A Transition To Technology

 More smoke is rising off the fire he spotted earlier in the day, but not so much as to be alarmed.
 This forest — like many — evolved with fire, and land managers in the Gila National Forest are keen to let it reclaim its role on the landscape.

 Hermit thrush and broad-tailed hummingbirds trill.
-Connors adjusts the faded black baseball cap on his head and says he knows automation there may come a day when a digital intelligence can spot a distant fire, place it in the greater context of the land and make a narrative out of it for others to hear, see, or read, replacing him completely.
+Connors adjusts the faded black baseball cap on his head and says he knows there may come a day when digital intelligence can spot a distant fire, place it in the greater context of the land and make a narrative out of it for others to hear, see or read, replacing him completely.

 "Humans throughout our culture are going to be replaced by various forms of automation going forward.
 It's happening now and it's going to accelerate," he says.
-"But I think we do ourselves a disservice if we don't at least stop and ask for half a second: what will we lose in that move towards automation?"
+"But I think we do ourselves a disservice if we don't at least stop and ask for half a second: What will we lose in that move towards automation?"

 The radio squawks.
 Fire crews are finishing their shifts on a fire to the northwest.

-Note: A previous version of this story misspelled author Norman Maclean's last name as McLean.